Reverse Plank With Leg Lift

 Reverse Plank With Leg Lift Instructions

-- Start by sitting on the floor with your legs extended in front of you and your hands placed behind your hips, fingers pointing towards your feet.
+1. Sit on the floor with legs extended in front and hands placed behind you, fingers pointing toward your feet.

-- Press into your hands and lift your hips off the ground, creating a straight line from your shoulders to your heels.
+2. Press into your hands and heels to lift your hips up.
+Body forms a straight line from heels to head.

 Reverse Plank With Leg Lift Form & Visual